 - Raw sugar: Turbinado or Demerara will work best for this recipe.

 - Dry mustard

 - Cayenne pepper: Adjust to your liking

 How to Make Hot n’ Spicy Hog Rub:

 - Crush the fennel seeds using a mortar and pestle or spice grinder.
 I recommend a finer grind for ribs and pork chops and a coarser grind for large roasts and whole hogs.

 - Toasting Option: Toasting the spices will amp up the flavor of this spicy hog rub!
-Toast 2 tablespoons of fennel and 2 tablespoons whole black peppercorns in a skillet for 1-2 minutes, or until fragrant.
+Toast 2 tablespoons of fennel and 2 tablespoons of whole black peppercorns in a skillet for 1-2 minutes, or until fragrant.
 Keep in mind that you will need to move the spices around, so they do not burn.
-Once the spices have toasted, promptly spoon them onto a clean plate, and them cool for 15 minutes.
+Once the spices have toasted, promptly spoon them onto a clean plate, and then cool for 15 minutes.
 Grind the toasted spices in a mortar and pestle or spice grinder, then mix them together with the remaining rub ingredients.

 Using this rub: